NextCenturyCorporation/AIDA-Interchange-Format/src/test/java/com/ncc/aif/README.md

 By default, these examples do not output their models or validation reports (flags are set to false).
 You can modify these source files slightly to control which examples output their models/reports, and if so, how they output them.
 Each of the **test groups** can be separately controlled.
-For example, you can output the `NistExamplesAndValidationTest.java` group models while keeping the other test groups output suppressed.
+For example, you can output the `NistExamplesAndValidationTest.java` group models while keeping the other test groups' output suppressed.

 ### DUMP_ALWAYS flag